Drew Mehringer: Coaching career

+Early career

 After the 2006 NCAA football season, Mehringer switched from a quarterback to a student assistant role at Rice.
 He earned his degree and left Rice to become a graduate assistant at Iowa State.
 He moved to Ohio State to serve in the same role in 2012.

+James Madison

-He left the FBS in 2014, becoming the offensive coordinator at James Madison.
+In 2014, Mehringer was hired as the offensive coordinator at James Madison University.

+Houston

-Prior to taking the job at Texas, Mehringer was the offensive coordinator and quarterback coach at Rutgers University and wide receivers coach at University of Houston.
+In 2015, Mehringer was hired by the University of Houston to be their wide receivers coach and recruiting coordinator.

+Rutgers

+In 2016, Mehringer was hired by Rutgers University to be their offensive coordinator and quarterbacks coach.

+Texas

 On December 12, 2016, Mehringer officially joined the staff at the University of Texas as wide receiver coach and passing game coordinator.
+On December 1, 2019, Mehringer was let go from his position with Texas.

+Florida Atlantic

-On December 1, 2019, Mehringer was let go from his position with Texas and was soon hired by Florida Atlantic to be their co-offensive coordinator and wide receivers coach.
-After initially being shifted to the tight ends coach, Mehringer left Florida Atlantic to accept the quarterbacks coach position at New Mexico.
+In 2020, Mehringer was hired by Florida Atlantic University to be their co-offensive coordinator and wide receivers coach.
+After initially being shifted to the tight ends coach, Mehringer left Florida Atlantic to University of New Mexico.

-On December 30, 2021, it was reported that new Oregon head coach Dan Lanning was seeking to add Mehringer to his inaugural staff, and then a few hours later, it was reported that he would indeed be joining the Oregon staff.
+New Mexico

+In 2021, Mehringer was hired by the University of New Mexico to be their co-offensive coordinator and quarterbacks coach.